The FIFA World Cup - Qatar 2022 has officially started!

 - Catania SSD by LiuzzoDesign

 - Football Federation of the Kyrgyz Republic by VONK Agency

 - Mitr Phol FC by Nightshift Nest

 FC Barcelona is a name familiar to any football fan.
 The club is a double UEFA Champions League winner and the home of the best player to grace the sport – Lionel Messi.
 Building on the glorious past, Fred Nerby developed a concept for the club’s website that lets the viewer personally be part of FC Barcelona.

 On a mission to provide a more contemporary online identity, Nerby designed a futuristic solution with a wide range of options.
 Football is a team sport, so boosting interactivity on the website provides an almost real-life feeling to browsing.
 It’s as if you’re there with your favorite players.

-The interactive elements let the fans get that blast from the past and relive some of the most iconic moments by allowing them to follow memorable match timeline.
+The interactive elements let the fans get that blast from the past and relive some of the most iconic moments by allowing them to follow memorable match timelines.
 The timeline is marked by clickable points that automatically load the replay of the goal scored in a particular minute.

-The design features an in-depth profile page for individual players, team news, game schedule and more.
+The design features an in-depth profile page for individual players, team news, game schedules, and more.
 And all that with a game-like interface, enhancing the storytelling potential and the narrative that you’re one with your favorite club.

 2. Gotán // AFA OMB // Adidas by Luis Callegari